nats-io/nats-site/content/blog/jetstream-java-client-01-stream-create.md

 Each message counts towards the byte count in the following manner:
 - The entire number of bytes in the subject
 - The entire number of bytes of any data
-- Overhead data including length information, timestamp, sequence number and hash code.
+- Overhead data including length information, timestamp, sequence number and hash code
     - Memory streams, 16 bytes
     - File streams, 30 bytes

-If there are headers, add this much:
+If there are headers, you will need to add the following to allow for the space of the header:
-- The number of bytes making up header tuples.
-A tuple consists of the key and value for each value of a key
+- The number of bytes making up header tuples; a tuple consists of the key and value for each value of a key
 - 3 bytes of overhead per tuple
 - Overhead for headers
     - Memory streams, 12 bytes